Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is high (100%), with detailed field properties.
-The description adds semantic clarity by stating that each entry must include 'id' plus at least one writable field, which is not in the schema itself.
+Schema coverage is 100%, and the description adds value by stating that each entry must include 'id' plus at least one writable field, which is not enforced by the schema (only 'id' is required).
+This clarifies the intent beyond what the schema defines.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.